Home โ€บ Guides โ€บ Beginner's Guide

 Dough is too sticky to handle

-Pizza sticks to the peel/sheet
+Pizza sticks to the peel or sheet

 Bottom is pale, top is burnt